microsoft/typechat.net/README.md

 You can also initialize LanguageModel using an IKernel object you created using a KernelBuilder.
 ```
 const string modelName = "gpt-35-turbo";
-new LanguageModel(_kernel.GetService<IChatCompletion>(modelName), modelName);
+new ChatLanguageModel(_kernel.GetService<IChatCompletion>(modelName), modelName);
 ```

 ## Using your own client
 TypeChat accesses language models using the [ILanguageModel](src/typechat/ILanguageModel.cs) interface.
-[LanguageModel](src/typechat.sk/LanguageModel.cs) implements ILanguageModel.
+[LanguageModel](src/typechat/LanguageModel.cs) implements ILanguageModel.

 You can use your own model client by implementing ILanguageModel.
+If you don't use one of the Open AI models listed above, you will likely also need to supply [JsonTranslatorPrompts](./src/typechat/IJsonTranslatorPrompts.cs) that work best with your model.

 # Code of Conduct